firefly-iii/firefly-iii.org/must-reads.md

 ## Security

-You should always run Firefly III on a site with TLS enabled (https://).
-Please note that although some parts of the database are encrypted (transaction descriptions, names, etc.) some parts are _not_ (amounts, dates, etc).
+You should always run Firefly III on a site with TLS enabled (`https://`).
+Please note that although some parts of the database are encrypted (transaction descriptions, names, etc.) some parts are **not** (amounts, dates, some descriptions, etc).
 If you need more security, you must enable transparent database encryption or a comparable technology.
 Please remember that this is open source software under active development, and it is in no way guaranteed to be safe or secure.